nifti-coe/ODE_Python/README.md

 ___

 # TODO:
-1. Make sure everyone can collaborate
-2. Compare this solver with MATLAB
-3. Run simulations to generate more training data for Neural Networks
+1. Run simulations to generate more training data for Neural Networks
+2. Use newly generated training data to train NNet

 ___
 # Git instructions: